 Fracture management is a critical aspect of orthopaedic care aimed at restoring mobility, function, and quality of life for patients with bone injuries.
-At Alps Orthopaedic Centre, our experienced orthopaedic team provides comprehensive and compassionate fracture management services tailored to each patient’s unique needs.
+At Alps Orthopaedic, we provide bone fracture treatment in Singapore, from minor injuries to complex trauma.
+Our fracture specialist Dr Jerry Chen offers individualised care tailored to your injury, age, and lifestyle.

 A fracture refers to a condition where a bone breaks, often resulting from traumatic incidents such as falls, accidents, sports injuries, or underlying bone conditions like osteoporosis.